MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 The policy handler for the `RelecloudApiConcertSearchService` instance applies the retry pattern on all requests to the API.
 This uses Polly's `HandleTransientHttpError` logic to detect safely retriable HTTP requests and then to retry the request based on the configuration.
 It includes some randomness to smooth out potential bursts in traffic to the API if an error occurs.

-**3. Simulate the retry pattern:** You can simulate the retry pattern in the reference implementation.
-For instructions, see [simulate the retry pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/simulate-patterns.md#retry-pattern).

 ### Use the circuit-breaker pattern

 You should pair the retry pattern with the circuit breaker pattern.
 The circuit breaker pattern handles faults that aren't transient.
 The goal is to prevent an application from repeatedly invoking a service that is clearly faulted.
 It releases the application and avoids wasting CPU cycles so the application retains its performance integrity for end users.
 For more information, see the circuit breaker pattern.

+*Simulate the circuit-breaker pattern:* You can simulate the circuit-breaker pattern in the reference implementation.
+For instructions, see [simulate the circuit-breaker pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/simulate-patterns.md#circuit-breaker-pattern).

 *Reference implementation:* The reference implementation adds the circuit-breaker pattern with the `GetCircuitBreakerPolicy()` method as seen in the following code snippet.